-Thank you for all the great comments and suggestions on my "BYOB - Bring Your Own Bag!" pattern that was recently published in Knitty, Summer 2008.
+Thank you for all the great comments and suggestions on my BYOB - Bring Your Own Bag! pattern that was recently published in Knitty, Summer 2008.
 I am going to post some blog entries over the next few days with variations that you might want to try.

 Seed Stitch is worked as k1, p1 on an odd number of stitches when working flat, but when you are working in the round, then you need to start the 2nd round with a P1.
 Both options are shown in the pattern.

 The shaping makes it easier to load the bags and for them to sit well at the check-out, but you can opt to work a rectangular base if you wish.
-You will not get such a smooth result as the base is a more angular shape, but if you are having problems with the increases/decreases then you might prefer that result.
+You will not get such a smooth result as the base would then have a more angular shape, but if you are having problems with the increases/decreases then you might prefer to do that instead.

 Absolutely!
 These bags are a good size so that they will accommodate large items such as cereal packets.
 However, you might like to work less of the lacy panel and have a shorter bag.
-Have a look also at the subsequent postings for other variations of this bag, so that you can see other styles of bags that you might want to try and also see the new version of the pattern which now has 4 different sizes.
+Have a look also at the subsequent postings for other variations of this bag so that you can see different options that you might want to try and also see the new version of the pattern which now has 4 different sizes.

 Q: How much weight will the bags take?

 They will carry about the same as a standard supermarket plastic bag without any difficulty.
-These particular BYOB bags are reasonably large so they can accomodate bulky items but I find they are still good with moderately heavy things in them when I carry them on my arm.
+They are especially useful for bulky items, of course, but I find they are still good with moderately heavy things in them when I carry them on my arm.